Tutorial Contribution Guidelines

 You will then be redirected to GitHub.
 Once there click the "Edit this file" button.

-If you don’t have edit permissions you always can clone the website repository in GitHub and then edit the file in your own clone, and then submit that as a Pull Request against the main Apache Repository.
+If you don’t have edit permissions you always can clone the website repository in GitHub and edit the file in your own clone, and then submit that as a Pull Request against the main Apache NetBeans website repository.

 AsciiDoc Conventions in Apache NetBeans